Football on a Budget

 Cheap Football Tickets.Football tends to attract diehard season ticket holders but there's ample opportunity to snag football tickets on a budget.
 Online ticket sites are a good place to start.
 Access to pre-sales via fan clubs and other promotions can also help you catch a long football ticket pass.
 Check reseller sites such as eBay and Craigslist, too.

 Photo by flickr.com/12gagirl

 Let us not forget the scalpers.
 Timing is everything here because ticket prices drop substantially after kickoff.
 Moreover, it's customary to bargain for an even better deal.
-If you're really entrepreneurial, you could purchase discounted tickets ahead of time and then scalp them at a higher price on game day.
+If you're really entrepreneurial you could purchase discounted tickets ahead of time and then scalp them at a higher price on game day.
 Reserve one for yourself and after tallying up your profits, you might have turned the game into a freebie.

 College teams have a certain appeal for dedicated fans of football on a budget.
-The tickets, in-stadium food prices, and fan gear are all cheaper at this level compared to the major league.
+The tickets, in-stadium food prices, and fan gear are all cheaper at this level compared with the major league.
 Ticket Liquidator is the right address for cheap college game tickets.

 If none of these tips pan out, you can savor the action by watching the game at a neighborhood bar or even from the comfort of your own couch -- just move the tailgate to your house for game time action.